 Although not strictly asked at order entry, other supporting clinical information about the patient collected during specimen collection, e.g., fasting status of the patient, are considered AOE observations for purposes of this guide and must be communicated using the OBX segment under the ORC/OBR segments as well.

-The lab will indicate if and which AOEs to include with the order in their test compendium, either using paper or electronically via the “Implementation Guide: ACLA Test Compendium Framework (eDOS), Release 1, January 11, 2011”.
-The eDOS implementation guide uses the OM1-31 (Observations Required to Interpret this Observation) to indicate which Ask at Order Entry questions to use upon ordering the test and specimen collection.
-Note that each instance in the OM1-31 (Observations Required to Interpret this Observation) represents a single AOE question.

 LOINC shall be used as the standard coding system for AOE questions if an appropriate and valid LOINC code exists.
 The LOINC and local code describing the question will be placed in OBX-3 (Observation Identifier).
 Appropriate and valid status is defined in the LOINC Manual Section 11.2 Classification of LOINC Term Status.
 If a local coding system is in use, both the LOINC and the local code should also be sent to help with identification of coding issues.
 When no valid LOINC exists, the local code may be the only code sent.

 Special Considerations

 Note that various Ask at Order Entry questions may appear to have specific fields in PID, NK1, or other segments.
-When a value is asked through an Ask at Order Entry question it must be conveyed through the OBX segments as described above as these values are used for clinical interpretations rather than through a seemingly similar field in PID, NK1, or other segment.
+When a clinically relevant value is asked through an Ask at Order Entry question it must be conveyed through the OBX segments as described above as these values are used for clinical interpretations rather than through a seemingly similar field in PID, NK1, or other segment.
 The following provide specific examples and guidance whether to use an existing field or the OBX segment.
 This is list is not meant to be exhaustive.

 Date of Birth - Always use PID-7 (Date/Time of Birth) and should never be asked as an AOE as there is only one at any point in time.